Estimated reading time: 15 minutes

-The Gift Of Wealth Can Go On For Generations To Come
+The Gift Of Wealth For Generations

 Creating generational wealth is an umbrella term because there’s more to it than meets the eye.

-Once you’ve conquered your financial goals and are debt-free you can focus your goals on safeguarding generational wealth.
+Once you’ve conquered your financial goals and are debt-free, you can focus your goals on safeguarding generational wealth.

 This is how it all goes down.

-The first generation typically suffers the most working to build generational wealth for their kids and going without.
+The first generation typically suffers the most, working to build generational wealth for their kids and going without.

-Then the third generation comes in and grows the generational wealth that is passed down or loses it all.
+Then, the third generation comes in and grows the generational wealth that is passed down or loses it all.

 Meaning Of Generational Wealth